PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 You will also need to install [direnv](https://direnv.net) to load environment variable from your terminal using `direnv allow`.

-> :warning: Do not forget to update your shell with the [direnv hook](https://direnv.net/docs/hook.html).
+> ⚠️ Do not forget to update your shell with the [direnv hook](https://direnv.net/docs/hook.html).

 ### Practice